Lumis Life

 Retirement Income Planning

-The central question of retirement income planning — "how long does the money need to last?" — is a longevity question.
+The central question of retirement income planning ("how long does the money need to last?") is a longevity question.
 Health-adjusted estimates with confidence intervals allow the advisor to set the planning horizon at an appropriate percentile of the longevity distribution, rather than using an arbitrary age like 90 or 95.

 For a healthy client, the 90th percentile age might be 97.
 For a client with significant health issues, it might be 85.
 Both clients deserve a plan calibrated to their actual risk, not a one-size-fits-all assumption.
+See our complete guide to longevity planning for a step-by-step workflow.

 Insurance Needs Analysis

 Life insurance needs depend on how long the insured is expected to live, which determines the premium burden, the expected timing of the death benefit, and the policy's internal rate of return.
-Health-adjusted longevity directly informs whether to keep, reduce, exchange, or settle an existing policy — a decision framework that requires individualized mortality inputs to execute properly.
+Health-adjusted longevity directly informs whether to keep, reduce, exchange, or settle an existing policy, a decision framework that requires individualized mortality inputs to execute properly.

 Social Security Optimization

 The optimal claiming age depends heavily on life expectancy.
-Health-adjusted estimates allow advisors to give genuinely personalized recommendations rather than relying on the generic advice that defaults to "delay if you can afford to."
+Health-adjusted estimates allow advisors to give genuinely personalized claiming recommendations rather than relying on the generic advice that defaults to "delay if you can afford to."

 Estate and Legacy Planning